datalad-handbook/book/docs/basics/101-136-history.rst

 "Good morning!
 What a wonderful day to learn some Git commands!" he greets everyone.
 "I don't have enough time to go through all the details in only one lecture.
 But I'll give you the basics.
 And always remember: Just google what you need.
-You will find thousands of helpful post or blogs right away.
+You will find thousands of helpful post or stackoverflow questions right away.
 Even the experts will google which Git command to use, and how to use it, *constantly*.", he reassures with a wink.